davibortolotti/starwarsapi/readme.md

 `localhost:5000/planets` is accessed through `GET` and `POST` methods.

 - `GET`

-This endpoint show a list of the planets currently in your database. **It also accepts a name argument**, that filter the planets through the name you provided.
+This endpoint shows a list of the planets currently in your database. **It also accepts a name argument**, that filter the planets through the name you provided.

 The info displayed is: